-UNM's Learning Services librarians encourage English 120 and CJ 130 instructors to participate in library instruction by assigning students the tutorials below.
+UNM's Learning Services librarians encourage English 1120 and COMM 1130 instructors to participate in library instruction by assigning students the tutorials below.

 Research 101 includes a set of brief (~2 minute) videos based on (an earlier draft of) the ACRL information literacy frames.